NickHastings/tmux-plugin-cssh/README.md

 ```
 ### Usage
 ```
-Usage: tcssh [options] [host1 [host2 [host3... ]]]
+Usage: tcssh [options] <cluster|host1 [host2 [host3... ]]>

 Cluster ssh using tmux.
 This differs from other similar scripts by allowing the user to define the layout by specifying the number of columns instead of just using the tmux "tiled" layout.
-The hosts to ssh to can either be explicitly given on the commandline or by the cluster name or index with the -i/--cluster option.
-The cluster index can be optained with the -l/--list option.
+The hosts to ssh to can either be explicitly given on the commandline or by the cluster name or index.
+The cluster name and/or index can be obtained with the -l/--list option.

 Options: